-For many people, January is a time to start making healthier lifestyle choices, such as eating a balanced diet and getting more exercise.
+For many people, spring is a time to start making healthier lifestyle choices like eating a balanced diet and getting more exercise.
 However, being healthy doesn’t have to mean depriving yourself of tasty treats.
 There are plenty of lower fat, lower sugar baking recipes that you can turn to when you want to indulge, without piling on the pounds.

 Whether you have a sweet tooth, or savoury bakes are your thing, here are 9 baking ideas with a healthy twist, to help you get inspired.